The Alaska Department of Law works to assure safe and healthy communities by prosecuting and convicting criminal offenders in urban and rural Alaska.

 The Attorney General is committed to providing the State of Alaska with vigorous and fair prosecution services.
 Many dedicated prosecutors, paraprofessionals, and support staff in the Alaska Department of Law work to help him fulfill that commitment.

 If you are convicted of a crime and you fail to pay monetary penalties such as criminal fines, cost of court appointed counsel, cost of DUI incarceration, and/or restitution, the judgment(s) may be sent to the Department of Law for collection.
-If this happens, you will receive a demand letter from us.

 For payment information, please contact the Collections & Support Section at Alaska Department of Law, 1031 W. 4th Avenue, Suite 200, Anchorage, AK 99501-1994, or call (907) 269-5205.